- Home

 When it comes to cravings, it’s also worth taking time to pause and consider whether you’re actually hungry.
 Could you simply be bored or thirsty instead?

 Alongside practise, some people also find it useful to complete an online course or workshop on mindfulness or mindful eating for extra guidance and support.
-Udemy has a number of courses on mindful eating that you can browse on the learning section of our website.
+Udemy has a number of courses that you can browse on their website.

 Final thoughts…